open-telemetry/opentelemetry-demo/docs/services/paymentservice.md

 ### Span Exceptions and status

-You can use the span object's `recordExcpetion` function to create a span event with the full stack trace of a handled error.
-When recording an exception also be sure to the span's status accordingly.
+You can use the span object's `recordException` function to create a span event with the full stack trace of a handled error.
+When recording an exception also be sure to set the span's status accordingly.
 You can see this in the `chargeServiceHandler` function

 ```javascript